More equality is better for everybody, including the economy.

 And look how well it’s working.
-In the sixth richest country in the world (according to the International Monetary Fund), Social Justice Ireland estimates that approximately one-in-five full-time workers is earning less than the Living Wage—the average gross salary that will enable an adult in full-time employment to afford a socially acceptable standard of living based on needs, not wants.
+In the second richest country in the world (according to the International Monetary Fund), Social Justice Ireland estimates that approximately one-in-five full-time workers is earning less than the Living Wage—the average gross salary that will enable an adult in full-time employment to afford a socially acceptable standard of living based on needs, not wants.
 One child in five is living in a family with an income below the poverty line.
 One in four is living in a household experiencing deprivation of two or more basic necessities.
 And 110,000 children are surviving consistent poverty, both living below the poverty line and with persistent deprivation of basic necessities.

 These stark figures present very serious policy implications for Ireland, not least for the success of these children within the education system, their job prospects in the future and for Ireland’s economic potential in the long-term.
 How long more can we afford to ignore these children and their living standards?
 (Poverty Focus 2019)

 There are one million people on healthcare lists waiting for treatment for months and sometimes for years.
 There are upwards of 70,000 families waiting up to 12 years for housing.
 Focus Ireland report that eight and a half thousand homeless people spent last Christmas being shunted around ‘emergency accommodation’ in B&Bs and hotel rooms while being stripped of their dignity.
 About one-third of them were children.